 The committee is composed of representatives from the following departments:

-Boxes of confidential materials for shredding will be picked up on the first Wednesday of every month.
-There is never a pick-up scheduled for June.
+Boxes of materials (e.g. paper, microfilm, microfiche, digital storage media, etc.) for confidential destruction will be picked up on the first Wednesday of every month except for June.
 There is no cost associated with this service.

 Please call the Work Control Office at 603-646-2508 or email the Work Control Office.
 Be sure to indicate where you are located and the number boxes to be picked up.
 You must contact the Work Control Office at least three working days prior to the pick-up date.

-All material sent for shredding must be confidential in nature.
+All material sent for destruction must be confidential in nature.
 Non-confidential paper material may be recycled in regular paper recycling bins located across campus.
-Please do not include trash in this shred material.
-Remember, shredding is a costly service that is being provided free of charge.
+Please do not include trash in this material.
+Remember, destruction is a costly service that is being provided free of charge.
 If you have questions about what constitutes confidential material, please email Records Management.